 Virginia Tech is home to a number of programs related to the life sciences.
 These include:

-- The Fralin Life Science Institute’s research initiatives include vector-borne disease, infectious disease, plant sciences, ecology and organismal biology, obesity, and cancer biology
+- The Fralin Life Science Institute, with research initiatives that include vector-borne disease, infectious disease, plant sciences, ecology and organismal biology, obesity, and cancer biology.

-- The Biocomplexity Institute broadly integrates disciplines to address pressing challenges to human health, habitat, and well-being.
-The center uses an information biology approach to predict, explain, and visualize the behavior of massively interacting systems
+- The Biocomplexity Institute, which broadly integrates disciplines to address pressing challenges to human health, habitat, and well-being.
+The center uses an information biology approach to predict, explain, and visualize the behavior of massively interacting systems.

-- The Virginia Tech - Wake Forest University School of Biomedical Engineering & Sciences (SBES) is a fully joint graduate program formed in 2003 that brings together three prestigious academic institutions: the College of Engineering at Virginia Tech, the Wake Forest School of Medicine, and the VA-MD Regional College of Veterinary Medicine.
-Graduate students can pursue the following degrees: an M.S. or a Ph.D. in Biomedical Engineering, and two combination degrees offered through the two medical schools
+- The Virginia Tech - Wake Forest University School of Biomedical Engineering & Sciences (SBES), a fully joint graduate program formed in 2003 that brings together three prestigious academic institutions: the College of Engineering at Virginia Tech, the Wake Forest School of Medicine, and the VA-MD Regional College of Veterinary Medicine.
+Graduate students may pursue master's or doctoral degrees in biomedical engineering, as well as two combination degrees offered through the two medical schools.

 Institute for Advanced Learning and Research (IALR)